Fitting

 from example_models import get_linear_chain_2v

-from mxlpy import Simulator, fit, make_protocol, plot, unwrap
+from mxlpy import Simulator, fit, make_protocol, plot

 Fitting¶